calugj/platoon-cps/src/report/platoon.typ

 The component $d_0 (t)$ is obviously not defined for the system #footnote[We assume the leader vehicle to always have error 0.].

 We assume that all vehicles can only move along one axis, i.e. only forward and backwards.
-It's also assumed that the protocol allows for the vehicles to share informations about their velocity and acceleration to the following ones.
+It's also assumed that the protocol allows for the vehicles to share information about their velocity and acceleration to the following ones.
 Such communication happens instantaneously, and at the maximum frequency possible, i.e. it updates every time the system updates.

 The leader is the only vehicle that is controllable by a predefined acceleration profile $u_r$.